Making Movies and Working with STK Models

 2. Close the Model Articulations window.

 3. Make sure that the Articulation File is enabled, and the file is LEO.sama.
-We will see when we create our movie that this file is telling the model when to open the Imaging Barrel Door and when to close it.
+When you create your movie, you will see that this file is telling the model when to open the Imaging Barrel Door and when to close it.

 5. Click Cancel.